Health Navigation & Emergency Response

 - Train and employ a local, on-call ambulance crew, consisting of local boat & motorcycle drivers

 - Provide 24-hr emergency medical transport from homes and villages to regional health facilities for any Mfangano residents, regardless of ability to pay

 - Train local Kenyans in basic life support and wilderness medicine to activate them to be the first of many community “Health Navigators”

-- Support maternal health through promotion of individual “Birth Plans”, maintenance of community birth registries, and provision of delivery transportation
+- Support maternal health through promotion of individual “Birth Plans”, referrals for antenatal/postnatal care, maintenance of community birth registries, and provision of delivery transportation

 - Partner with local & international health professionals to conduct an annual regional health resource assessment.
 By visiting & surveying all the major clinics & hospitals surrounding the island, this assessment serves as the basis for the EK Health Navigation protocol, and has been disseminated to local health service partners